megat69/ACPL/README.md

 *Example :*
 `deletevar Test` will delete var `Test`.

+*3.11 feature*
+Delete multiple variables at once by separating the names of the variables you want to delete with commas.
+*Example :*
+`deletevar var1, var2, var3, another_var, etc`

 #### functions ####
 Functions allow to write some code once and reuse it as much as you want.